Frequently asked questions on the Shoah in Italy

 Was there anti-Semitism in Italy before the Racial Laws?

 In the short-lived liberal period between the unification of Italy and the rise of the fascist dictatorship, Jews lived in Italy as equal citizens who enjoyed freedom and reached prosperity and prestige.
-However, over three centuries of theological anti-Judaism and social segregation, were not wiped off overnight.
+However, over three centuries of Catholic theological anti-Judaism and social segregation, were not wiped off overnight.
 Italy had been the last stronghold of ghettos and forced conversions.
 In Rome in particular, Jews were confined to the ghetto until the city’s annexation to the Kingdom of Italy in 1870.

 In addition, the Italian society embraced popularized forms of eugenic and racial theories, at that time pervasive in Europe and the US.
 Their influence increased between the colonial enterprises of the early 20th century and the invasion of Ethiopia in 1936.
 Beginning in the 1920s, political and biological anti-Semitism surfaced to various degrees in sectors of the Italian society, press and political life.
 The career of Giovanni Preziosi, a former priest who debuted as journalist in fascist fringe publications and became Minister of propaganda in the Italian Social Republic is emblematic of this course of events.